 The Internet-Based Global economy at the time of Brexit

 Driven by the unprecedented advances in information technology (IT), the West is currently in transition from an industrial society, dominated by trade in physical goods, to an information society, characterised by widespread trading in knowledge-based services.
 Knowledge is replacing capital as the main business resource.
-The UK is a good example; whilst after the Second World War manufacturing generated around 50% of the UK GDP, its current contribution is below 15%.
-At present, the prime wealth generating engine is the service sector, which contributes over 75% to the UK GDP (Wikipedia).
+The UK is a good example; whilst in the 70s manufacturing generated around 25% of the UK GDP, its current contribution is approx 10%.
+At present, the prime wealth generating engine is the service sector, which contributes over 80% to the UK GDP (Wikipedia).

-The US is leading the West into a brave new world of knowledge economy, as is evidenced by the new business elite - Apple, Google, Amazon, Facebook, YouTube and Twitter, which have pushed the car and oil giants (remnants from the industrial era) onto the B list and have propelled IT pioneers, like Bill Gates, to the top of the rich list.
+The US is leading the West into a brave new world of knowledge economy, as is evidenced by the new business elite - Apple, Google, Amazon, Facebook, Netflix and YouTube, which have pushed the car and oil giants (remnants from the industrial era) onto the B list and have propelled IT pioneers, like Bill Gates, to the top of the rich list.

 EU is trailing behind.
 There are no Apples in Europe, only subsidised apples.

 Today, we are somewhere in the middle of this transition and the most significant changes are yet to come.